-We first visited 🐶 Barryland – Musée et Chiens du Saint-Bernard with a dog-loving and inquisitive 3 year old and a sleeping (mostly!) newborn baby in a pram . . . this visit coincided with the arrival of Saint-Bernard puppies!
+We first visited 🐶 Barryland – Musée et Chiens du Saint-Bernard with a dog-loving and inquisitive 3 year old and a snoozing (mostly!) newborn baby in a pram . . . this visit coincided with the arrival of Saint-Bernard puppies!

-A year later we visited again and this visit coincided with another litter of cute puppies, but also with the most wonderful 🐣 Easter egg hunt in the grounds next to the 🏺 Roman Amphitheatre!
+A year later we visited again and this visit coincided with another litter of 🐶 cute puppies, but also with the most wonderful 🐣 Easter egg hunt in the grounds next to the 🏺 Roman amphitheatre!
 The museum not only organised an 🐣 Easter egg hunt (included in the entrance to the museum), there were also lots of 🎨 creative Easter workshops on offer.
 After this visit, we came home with great quantities of chocolate and also some hard-boiled eggs (part of the hunt!).

 Layout of the museum

-The museum is set across three floors, with the 🐶 ground floor devoted to the Saint-Bernard dogs.
+The museum is set across THREE floors, with the 🐶 GROUND FLOOR devoted to the Saint-Bernard dogs.
 Visitors can view the dogs in their kennels and there is a large outdoor space where they play.
 At various stages during the day, there are some “ meet and greet ” moments with the dogs.

 Children and adults alike will LOVE this museum.